jekirl/poketrainer/README.md

 # DISCLAIMER, this is super sketch and just a proof of concept.
 Use at your own risk and I claim no credit or responsibility or what have you for parts of it.

+## For Contributions: Please open pull request to develop branch not *master* Thank you!

 # Don't be a dumbass too, Let's not ruin a good thing...

 Usage: